nemo0622/pokeemerald-expansion/README.md

     - Can find codes in documentation
 - Variable Wild Encounters, randomized between a few balanced preset options every New Game
     - Uses: https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Easily-Toggle-Different-Wild-Encounter-Tables
+- Soft Level Caps to keep balance
+- HM Revamp ported from Emerald Seaglass
+    - Pokémon who can learn HM moves can use them in the field without them taking a move slot!
 - Various QOL Changes, such as:
     - Expanded BAG space to 50 Items
     - Shiny Indicator for wild Pokémon
+    - Press L to toggle auto-run

 ## Future Development Plans
 STORY PLAN: Game takes place in the Ilios Region (Greek for "Sun"), based on the Greek peninsula and Aegean Sea